mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-Law enforcement is generally performed by employees of the Port Authority, who usually have extradition agreements with local law enforcement agencies and various courtesies in place such as the ‘right of close pursuit’.
+Law enforcement is generally performed by employees of the Port Authority, who usually have extradition agreements with local law enforcement agencies and various courtesies in place such as the 'right of close pursuit'.
 This permits law enforcers from either side to pursue offenders across the extrality line and make an arrest.
 This is not always the case; on some worlds it really is possible to run across the extrality line to escape local police.